josephschmitt/alexa-libby/README.md

 2. **Configure triggers**: This one can be easy to miss.
 You should see a dotted out rounded square to the left of the Lambda logo.
 Click on it and from the dropdown, choose _Alexa Skills Kit_.
 3. **Configure function**:
-  - Name: `alexa-couchpotato`.
+  - Name: `alexa-libby`.
 Honestly this can be whatever you want, but if you want to use the deploy function later, it's best to use the same name as the project here.
   - Description: Doesn't matter.
 Feel free to copy the project description.
   - Runtime: _Node.js 6.10_.
 You can choose the older version if you want, but if you do make